-Your guide on buying tickets to the Chinese Formula 1 Grand Prix at the Shanghai International Circuit.
-This year’s race is on April 7-9, 2017.
+Your guide to buying tickets for the 2021 Chinese Grand Prix on April 9-11.
+The best grandstands & hospitality at Shanghai International Circuit.

-The Shanghai circuit has a stadium layout similar to Hockenheim; there’s only a limited selection of grandstands, but they are all raised well above the catch fencing and offer great panoramic views of large sections of the track.
-The huge Main Grandstand opposite the pits seats up to 29 000 spectators and the total capacity for the circuit including the four large general admission areas is a sizeable 200 000, though it hasn’t been anywhere close to full since the first race back in 2004.
+The Shanghai circuit has a stadium layout similar to the Hockenheimring; there’s only a limited selection of grandstands, but they are all raised well above the catch fencing and offer great panoramic views over large sections of the track.
+The huge Main Grandstand opposite the pits seats up to 29 000 spectators and the total capacity for the circuit including the four large general admission areas is a sizeable 200 000.
+The 2019 Chinese Grand Prix was a sell out due to the 1000th Formula 1 race celebrations..

-- The Main Grandstand, as well as Grandstands H & K are all covered.
+- The Main, H & K grandstands are all covered.
 The General Admission areas are NOT covered.
 Remember that rain is a distinct possibility at the Chinese race, so be prepared if you’ve chosen the cheaper General Admission tickets.

 - All grandstands have views of at least one big screen TV, as do the majority of the General Admission areas (with the exception of F).

-The vast Main grandstand offers three different ticket types, plus two new variations for 2017.
-The most expensive Platinum seats are located in the highest section of the grandstand opposite the start/finish line.
-High tickets are located in the top half of the grandstand and provide excellent panoramic views over up to 80% of the circuit, whilst Low tickets are in the bottom half of the grandstand and are better for views of the pits area.
-New for 2017, High+ and Low+ tickets are located in the middle section of the grandstand below the Platinum seats and close to the start/finish line and podium.
-All ticket prices in the Main grandstand have been slashed for 2017; Platinum tickets are 20% cheaper and High/Low tickets are between 30-55% cheaper!
+The vast Main grandstand offers several different ticket types – several ticket categories have new names for 2019.
+The most expensive Platinum seats are located in the middle, top half of the grandstand opposite the start/finish line.
+Gold and Gold+ tickets are located in the top half of the grandstand (either side of Platinum) and provide excellent panoramic views over up to 80% of the circuit, whilst the tickets in the lower half of the grandstands are now known as Silver and Silver+.
+These are better for views of the pits; the catch fencing only compromises views in the lowest few rows of Silver.

 Grandstands H & K

-These grandstands are located either side of turn 14, a slow-speed corner at the end of the back straight where a lot of overtaking happens.
+Grandstands H &K are located either side of turn 14, a slow-speed corner at the end of the back straight where a lot of overtaking happens.
 From some seats in Grandstand H, you also get a view of the pit lane entry and pit straight.
 Both grandstands are recommended.
-Tickets in grandstands H & K are 30% cheaper for 2017!

-There are four General Admission Zones at the Shanghai circuit, all of which are priced well below $100 for the weekend.
-There is new, tiered pricing for 2017 with zones J &L a little more expensive than C & F. The pick of the General Admission in Shanghai is Zone J at the turn 14 hairpin, closely followed by Zone L at the start of the pit straight.
-Don’t forget to bring your umbrella and wet weather gear if rain is forecast.
+There are four General Admission Zones at the Shanghai circuit (B, F, L, J).
+The pick of the General Admission in Shanghai are Zone J at the turn 14 hairpin, closely followed by Zone B on the first corner and Zone L at the start of the pit straight.
+Don’t forget to bring your umbrella and waterproofs if rain is forecast.